ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/CCPPUpdates.rst

 .. attention::

-   The improvements in Thompson cloud microphysics, NoahMP land surface model, GFS TKE-EDMF and cumulus schemes were tested in UFS global configuration, so results in the UFS limited-area configuration (SRW) may vary.
+   The improvements in Thompson cloud microphysics, NoahMP land surface model, GFS TKE-EDMF and cumulus schemes were tested in the UFS global configuration, so results in the UFS limited-area configuration (SRW) may vary.